 If you have tasted and loved Indian food, you have probably thought of cooking some yourself.
-When you finally do decide to go ahead, my guess is that you would first think of cooking an Indian curry.
+When you finally decide to go ahead, I guess you would first think of cooking an Indian curry.
 And yes, you should.

-Indian curry is a versatile concept because you can make a curry with lentils, beans, vegetables, or even with some other stuff such as besan (chickpea flour) or button mushrooms, etc.
+Indian curry is a versatile concept because you can make a curry with lentils, beans, vegetables, or some other stuff such as besan (chickpea flour) or button mushrooms, etc.

-You may read it or someone may try telling you that the best Indian curry can be made using ghee (clarified butter) instead of a vegetable oil.
+You may read it, or someone may try telling you that the best Indian curry can be made using ghee (clarified butter) instead of vegetable oil.
 Please do not believe that.
-In India, dairy based food products are used excessively and many times unnecessarily.
+In India, dairy-based food products are used excessively and many times unnecessarily.
 Because dairy products are cheap and readily available, using those ingredients has become a habit for many people.

 You may see some Indian food recipes that suggest the use of dairy yogurt (curd).
 It is not necessary to used curd in an Indian curry.
 It can be totally avoided.

 Now let us see the essential ingredients for Indian cooking: